 Instructions

-• Change instant pot setting to manual or pressure cook mode at high pressure for 5 minutes.
+• Change the instant pot setting to manual or pressure cook mode at high pressure for 5 minutes.

 Notes